iechor/docs/content/engine/security/protect-access.md

 > **Note**
 >
 > For simplicity of the next couple of steps, you may perform this
-> step on the Docker daemon's host machine as well.
+> step on the iEchor daemon's host machine as well.

 ```console
 $ openssl genrsa -out key.pem 4096